citelao/Spotify-for-Alfred/01-download.md

 		This link will not work if you are not in the middle of setup.
 	8. Pop open Spotifious again to continue setup!
 4. **Link your Spotify application** by selecting it from the menu and logging in to Spotify.
 You'll see a list of what permissions Spotifious uses.
 5. You're done!
-Read the [User Guide](/usage) to learn the ins and outs of Spotifious.
+Read the [User's Guide](/usage) to learn the ins and outs of Spotifious.